 [Section 186 amended by No. 64 of 2006 s.
 53.]

-187. Illegal practices
+187. Illegal practices defined

 (1) In addition to bribery and undue influence, the following shall be illegal practices:

 (a) Any publication of any electoral advertisement (other than an advertisement in a newspaper announcing the holding of a meeting), handbill, or pamphlet, or any issue of any electoral notice without at the end thereof the name and address of the person authorising the same.